kalekundert/fcmcmp/README.rst

 The data structure returned is little more than a list of dictionaries, which should be easy to work with in pretty much any context.
 Note that the names in
-the "wells" section have been replaced with pandas data frames containing the raw data.
-The excellent ``fcsparse`` library was used to read the ``*.fcs`` files.
-Note that even if you reference the same well more than once (which is totally legal), the file will only be parsed once and every instance of that well will point to the same data frame.
+the "wells" section are replaced with pandas data frames containing the raw data.
+The excellent ``fcsparse`` library is used to read the ``*.fcs`` files.
+Note that if you reference the same well more than once (e.g. for controls that apply to all of your experiments), each reference gets its own data frame.

 Bugs and new features
 =====================